thedivtagguy/teaching/src/content/web2025/slides/day-1-the-small-web.md

 ### Shifting to Mobile

 The early 2010s brought an aesthetic shift because we started having smaller screens.
-It was all about making for the efficiency now.
+It was all about making for efficiency now.

 ---